felixhageloh/uebersicht/README.md

 coffee server/server.coffee -d <path/to/widget/dir> -p <port>
 ```

 Then point your browser to `localhost:<port>`.
-Naturally, you will need to have NodeJS and the following dependencies installed:

-    npm install -g coffee-script
-    npm install -g grunt-cli

 While developing you can use

     cd server
     grunt